IN CAREs ECHO

 IN CAREs ECHO Project Manager

-Alex Buchanan is the Project Manager at the Indiana University Interprofessional Practice and Education Center (IU IPE).
+Alex Buchanan is the project manager at the Indiana University Interprofessional Practice and Education Center (IU IPE).
 At the IU IPE Center, Alex oversees various curricular and co-curricular projects that pertain to interprofessional education and collaboration.
 He also manages the Indiana Communities Advancing Recovery Efforts (IN CAREs) ECHO at the Indiana University Fairbanks School of Public Health through the IUPUI ECHO Center.
-Alex has a bachelor’s degree in General Studies from Indiana University.
-He earned his master’s degree in Executive Development at Ball State University.
-Alex previously worked at the Indiana University Kelley School of Business as the Associate Director of Student Engagement where he supervised the academic advising staff and assisted in course and curriculum development.
-Prior to that, he was the Assistant Director of Student Life at Ivy Tech Community College in Bloomington, IN.

 Erika L. Chapman, MPH, CPH, CHES, CHW, RYT-200